 - Adding water and increasing the temperature of the mixing environment accelerates the setting time.

-Bonding to Tooth Structure:
+Bonding to Tooth Structure and types of Crowns:

 Bond strength is greater to the enamel than dentin because polyacrylic acid reacts with Calcium ions, enamel, dentin via carboxyl group.
+Zinc Polycarboxylate fuses to the tooth structure and metal and hence it can be used in fusing indirect metal restorations to tooth structure like – Metal Crowns and Metal Ceramic Crowns.
+It is not useful in fusing Zirconia or All ceramic crowns.

 Properties of Zinc Polycarboxylate Cement:

-- pH of Liquid in Zinc Polycarboxylate: 1.7 which is readily neutralized by the addition of powder which makes the pH higher than Zinc Phosphate cement.
+- The pH of Liquid in Zinc Polycarboxylate: 1.7 which is readily neutralized by the addition of powder which makes the pH higher than Zinc Phosphate cement.

 - It is Anticariogenic, Fluoride release from this cement is only 15 – 20% of the amount released from glass ionomer cement.